Scarlett253/CART253/Topics/frogfrogfrog/planning.md

 - Random moves and respawn of the fly every time its eaten
 - Title (and instructions) change to game after random key is pressed
 - Poisson Steve song plays after starting the game
-- Score is working
+- Score and strikes are working

 MY FEATURES DONE:
-- background color changed from white to blue
+- Added a ladybug that eliminates strikes, but if the frog eats them the score lowers, and if the score is -5, the game ends.
+- Tittle background is a lilypad

 TO DO:
 * An ending.
 How should the game end?
 Because the frog explodes with flies?
 Because it starves?
 How can you tell the game is over?

 MY FEATURES TO DO:
+- background color changed from white to blue (shading)
+- Modify the frog

 - The frog is now a square (why a square? is it always a square or it's a mod?
 Like, does it becomes a square because he eat a fly or because it hasn't catch one yet? is the fly a square too? is this the minimalist mode?)

 - Add more beetles (Yessss, it's 2025, we want diversity, let's add some ladybugs, I love ladybugs, or some bees, there's a lot of bees around campus nowdays.
 Does the other beetles increment the powers of the frog? or are they weaknesses??)